JGCRI/stitches_in_r/README.md

 - once those steps are followed and this notebook is ready to be knit to install `stitches` from github, do be aware that it has a lot of dependencies that come along for the ride so it takes like 5-10 minutes.
 In Rstudio, it just kind of looks like it is doing nothing.

-- I honestly I don't really understand virtual environments and especially `reticulate` seems sensitive, so if you want to add something to it later, honestly probably safer to delete the virtual environment and recreate from scratch here with the additions you want.
+- I honestly I don't really understand virtual environments and especially `reticulate` seems sensitive, so if you want to add something to it later,  probably safer to delete the virtual environment and recreate from scratch here with the additions you want.

 # BEFORE KNITTING

-With what I figured out by trial and error in `figure-out-reticulate-setup.Rmd`, these are the steps need to set things up so that this markdown's python chunks are executed with the right version of python in the right virtual environment.
+With what I figured out by trial and error in `figure-out-reticulate-setup.Rmd`, these are the steps needed to set things up so that this markdown's python chunks are executed with the right version of python in the right virtual environment.

 ## Step 1 - Python install
  This is outside of Rstudio